ordina-jworks/ordina-jworks.github.io/_posts/2020-09-04-scaling-css-with-bem.md

 Yes and no.

 First of all BEM was created to make large scale style sheets easier to scale, read et cetera.
-It avoids class name collisions and the quick fixex with '!important'.
+It avoids class name collisions and the quick fixes with '!important'.

 When you are working component based, you can make use of Shadow DOM to make the styles encapsulated in that component.
 This prevents them from affecting outer elements.